Scalar two-point functions at the late-time boundary of de Sitter: Conclusions

 \subsection{Outlook}

-In this work we have given a list of scalar two-point functions at the late-time boundary of de Sitter to accompany the list of scalar late-time boundary operators whose form and scaling dimensions were identified previously in \cite{Sengor:2019mbz}.
+In this work we have given a list of scalar two-point functions at the late-time boundary of de Sitter to accompany the list of scalar late-time boundary operators whose form and scaling dimensions were identified previously in \cite{Sengor:2019mbz} and extended our list which consisted of principal and complementary series operators to include the discrete series operators.
 Our hope is that those familiar with Euclidean Conformal Field Theories can suggest possible dual currents to these late-time boundary operators we have identified.
-Of course the list should be enlarged to include gauge fields for completeness.
+Of course the list should be enlarged to include gauge fields and fermions for completeness.
 We leave this task for future work.

 Our aim of constructing the late-time operators seems to bring along a method of calculating late-time correlation functions.
-Inclusion of gauge fields which belong to discrete series representations and fields with spin will allow us to further develop this method and explore its merits.
+Inclusion of gauge fields which belong to discrete series representations and fields with more general spin will allow us to further develop this method and explore its merits.
 On a parallel line, it is also tempting to consider interactions and explore the Clebsch-Gordon coefficients between different operators.
 There has been recent advances along this line, especially with focus on the principal series representations, in perturbative quantum field theory \cite{DiPietro:2021sjt} and non-perturbative conformal bootstrap programme \cite{Hogervorst:2021uvp}, that touch upon the implications of bulk unitarity of interactions for the boundary.
 We leave all these points for future work.

+With this and the preceding work \cite{Sengor:2019mbz} we consider the concept of unitarity at the late-time boundary and focus on how representation theory manifests itself at the late-time boundary.
+On a complementary route, building bulk fields from the unitary irreducible representations \cite{2006princ},\cite{2007compl} have also been investigated.
+Moreover there is a lot of ongoing investigation on the concept of unitarity for bulk interactions, such as \cite{2021timeev}, \cite{2021optical} to cite very recent work along this line.
+It remains to be understood further how the bulk and boundary approaches to unitarity complement each other.